AlGepe/OmniSnippets_JS/docs/stdCustomJS/graphChart.rst

 A couple problems you might encounter with this code if you where to copy-paste it directly is that the number of points computed depends on the difference between ``a`` and ``b``.
 We will see how to fix that in the next section.

 .. tip::
     For operations more complicated it might be wise to create a function to perform the operations.
 It will make the code cleaner and easier to understand.
+You might also want to look up the `map method for arrays <https://www.w3schools.com/jsref/jsref_map.asp>`__

 Limit data size (Avoid computational slow-downs)